12 Nutrient Transfer During Pregnancy

 Some Nutrients Are Transported Along a Concentration Gradient

 Water, electrolytes, free fatty acids, steroids, fat soluble vitamins, alcohol, oxygen, and CO2 can diffuse from the IVS through the epithelial cells on the fetal side to be released into the fetal vein.
-Keep in mind that diffusion can only work if the concentration of the solute on the maternal side is higher than than the concentration on the fetal side.
+Remember that diffusion can only work if the concentration of the solute on the maternal side is higher than the concentration on the fetal side.

-Other cells still need the concentration gradient but they are transported by transporter facilitated diffusion.
+Other cells still need the concentration gradient, but they are transported by transporter-facilitated diffusion.
 Glucose is transported that way.
-For glucose the common insulin dependent GLUT transporter is integrated into the epithelium enabling facilitated diffusion of glucose into the syncytiotrophoblast.
-On the fetal side there is another GLUT transporter shutteling glucose into the fetal capillary.
+For glucose, the common insulin dependent GLUT transporter is integrated into the epithelium enabling facilitated diffusion of glucose into the syncytiotrophoblast.
+On the fetal side there is another GLUT transporter shuttling glucose into the fetal capillary.

-Nutrients transported by diffusion and facilitated diffusion require a concentration gradient to be reach the fetus.
-For example, the mother’s blood glucose needs to be high enough so blood in the IVS has a higher glucose concentrations than the fetal circulation.
+Nutrients transported by diffusion and facilitated diffusion require a concentration gradient to reach the fetus.
+For example, the mother’s blood glucose needs to be high enough so blood in the IVS has a higher glucose concentration than the fetal circulation.
 This is where the physiological insulin resistance comes in.
-This adaption will ensure that the maternal blood glucose concentrations are longer elevated after a meal.
+This adaptation will ensure that the maternal blood glucose concentrations are elevated longer after a meal.

 Some Nutrients Can Be Accumulated in the Fetus Even if the Mother Has a Low Intake

 Amino acids, water, soluble vitamins, calcium, iron, and iodine require an ATP dependent transporter.
-This means that even if the maternal blood concentrations are not high the placenta can filter out those nutrients and accumulate them on the fetal side to a certain degree.
-For example iron deficincy anemia will still have a negative impact on the fetus.
+This means that even if the maternal blood concentrations are not high, the placenta can filter out those nutrients and accumulate them on the fetal side (to a certain degree).
+For example, iron deficiency anemia will still have a negative impact on the fetus.

 Phospholipids, lipoproteins, and immunoglobulins are taken up by the villi via endocytosis.
 VLDL and LDL bind to their respective receptors.
 The receptor mediates endocytosis, the engulfing of the large molecule by the cell wall.